-Government grants
+Government Grants

-The Company has applied for grants for the reimbursement of expenditures with the National Institutes of Health ("NIH") for certain qualified operating expenditures.
+The Company has applied for grants for the reimbursement of expenditures with the Massachusetts Life Sciences Center for certain qualified operating expenditures, including employee related costs.
 The Company recognizes government grants when there is reasonable assurance that the Company will comply with the conditions attached to the grant arrangement and the grant will be received.

-Government grants for research and development efforts are recorded as grant income and classified in other income in the statements of operations.
-The Company had no government grant revenue in 2022 and recognized government grant revenue of \$605 and \$796 for the three and six months ended June 30, 2021.
-Grant income is recognized as a component of other income/(expense), net in the condensed consolidated statements of operations.
-The Company's grant with the NIH was completed at the end of 2021.
+Government grants are recorded as grant income and classified in other income in the condensed and consolidated statements of operations.
+The Company recognized government grants of \$12,000 for the three months ended March 31, 2023.
+The Company did not recognize any government grants for the three months ended March 31, 2022.
+Grant income is recognized as a component of other income (expense), net in the condensed consolidated statements of operations.

-Income taxes
+Income Taxes

 The Company accounts for income taxes using the asset and liability method in accordance with ASC Topic 740, Income Taxes (ASC 740) which requires the recognition of deferred tax assets and liabilities for the expected future tax consequences of events that have been recognized in the financial statements or in the Company's tax returns.
 Deferred tax assets and liabilities are determined on the basis of the differences between the financial statement and tax basis of assets and liabilities using enacted tax rates in effect for the year in which the differences are expected to reverse.
 Changes in deferred tax assets and liabilities are recorded in the provision for income taxes.
-The Company assesses the likelihood that its deferred tax assets will be recovered from future taxable income and, to the extent it believes, based upon the weight of available evidence, that it is more likely than not that all or a portion of the deferred tax assets is evaluated by estimating the future taxable profits expected and considering prudent and feasible tax planning strategies.
-At June 30, 2022 and December 31, 2021, the Company has concluded that a full valuation allowance is necessary for its deferred tax assets (see Note 12).
+The Company assesses the likelihood that its deferred tax assets will be recovered from future taxable income and, to the extent it believes, based upon the weight of available evidence, that it is more likely than not that all or a portion of the deferred tax assets will not be realized, a valuation allowance is established through a charge to income tax expense.
+Potential for recovery of deferred tax assets is evaluated by estimating the future taxable profits expected and considering prudent and feasible tax planning strategies.
+At March 31, 2023 and December 31, 2022, the Company has concluded that a full valuation allowance is necessary for its deferred tax assets (see Note 12).

 The Company accounts for uncertainty in income taxes by applying the two-step process to determine the amount of tax benefit to be recognized in the financial statements.
 First, the tax position must be evaluated to determine the likelihood that it will be sustained upon external examination by the taxing authorities.
 If the tax position is deemed more-likely-than-not to be sustained, the tax is then assessed as the amount of benefits to be recognized in the consolidated financial statements.
 The amount of benefits that may be used are the largest amounts that have a greater than 50% likelihood of being realized upon ultimate settlement.
-The provision for income taxes includes the effects of any resulting tax reserves or unrecognized tax benefits that are considered appropriate, as well as the related net interest and received.
+The provision for income taxes includes the effects of any resulting tax reserves or unrecognized tax benefits that are considered appropriate, as well as the related net interest received.